danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 facility is an implementation of downward-passed / upward-called continuations.

-#### `expression` &mdash; `@expression{value: expression}`

-* `value: expression` &mdash; Arbitrary expression node.

-A node with type `expression` per se is merely a pass-through to its enclosed expression.
-In terms of surface syntax, `expression` nodes generally correspond to parenthesized expressions.

-**Note:** Strictly speaking, there is no need for these nodes to exist.
-However, they can be handy when generating execution trees.

 #### `jump` &mdash; `@jump{function: expression, (value: expression)?}`

 * `function: expression` (required) &mdash; An expression node that must